WasifSohail5/Virtual_Mouse/README.md

 This project is licensed under the MIT License.

 Enjoy exploring this futuristic way to control your computer, and happy coding! 🚀

-This README includes all essential details with a detailed description, an attractive layout with icons, a corrected flow diagram using Mermaid, and your LinkedIn URL for networking.
-Feel free to adjust any sections as needed!